I3oris/reply/README.md

 # REPLy

-REPLy is a shard to create REPL interface: (Read Eval Print Loop).
+REPLy is a shard that provide a term reader for a REPL (Read Eval Print Loop).

-It handles the `Read` & `Print` part of the `Loop`, and can be a alternative to [readline](https://github.com/crystal-lang/crystal-readline).

 ## Features